purduesigbots/ChangeUp-15in/README.md

 ### The chassis subsystem
 All configuration for the chassis can be done from the file:
-`include/greenhat/config.h`
+`main.cpp`

 This is where you can define which ports the drive motors are plugged into and what internal gearset to use.
+Negative numbers mean reversed motor
 ```
-//negative numbers mean reversed motor
-#define LEFT_MOTORS 1, 2
-#define RIGHT_MOTORS -3, -4
-#define GEARSET green
+{1, 2}, // left motors
+{-3, -4}, // right motors
+200, // motor rpm
 ```

-Below that are the `DISTANCE_CONSTANT` and `DEGREE_CONSTANT`.
+Below that are the `distance_constant` and `degree_constant`.
 These affect how far the robot moves per unit during auton.
 When calling the function `drive(1)` the distance constant defines what `1` is.
 It can be 1 inch, 1 foot, 1 meter, or any other measurement you choose.
+By default, we use feet for simplicity.
 Just adjust the value until you achieve the desired movement.
-The same is true of the `DEGREE_CONSTANT`, which should be tuned to produce a consistent 90 degree turn.
+The same is true of the `degree_constant`, which should be tuned to produce a consistent 90 degree turn.

 ## Writing an autonomous
 All autonomous programs are located in the `scripts` folder.
 By default there